 Master of Science Program

 The Columbia School of Social Work’s Master of Science (M.S.) program features an innovative curriculum that requires concurrent study in the classroom and in the field.
 As an overview to the program, we have prepared the following Frequently Asked Questions.
-The Spring 2014 deadline is October 15th, 2013.
-The Fall 2014 deadline is December 1st, 2013 (note: this is a change from previous years).
+The Fall 2014 priority application deadline was December 1st, 2013.
+However, late applications are currently being considered on a space-available basis (contact the Admissions Office at email@example.com or (212) 851-2400 with any questions).
 For more detailed information, download the relevant M.S.
 Program Documents at right.

 To be eligible for admission to the M.S. program, an applicant must have: